phenixdigital/phoenix_storybook/README.md

 PhxLiveStorybook provides a [_storybook-like_](https://storybook.js.org) UI interface for your Phoenix LiveView components.

-- Explore all your components, and showcase them with different stories.
+- Explore all your components, and showcase them with different variations.
 - Browse your component's documentation, with their supported attributes.
 - Learn how components behave by using an interactive playground.